bytecodealliance/wasmtime-go/README.md

 This Go library uses CGO to consume the C API of the [Wasmtime project][wasmtime] which is written in Rust.
-Precompiled binaries of Wasmtime are checked into this repository on tagged releases so you won't have to install Wasmtime locally, but it means that this project only works on Linux x86\_64 and macOS x86\_64 currently.
+Precompiled binaries of Wasmtime are checked into this repository on tagged releases so you won't have to install Wasmtime locally, but it means that this project only works on Linux x86\_64, macOS x86\_64 , and Windows x86\_64 currently.
+Buliding on other platforms will need to arrange to build Wasmtime and use `CGO_*` env vars to compile correctly.

 Please note that currently this project requires Go 1.13.10 when run on macOS.
-There is a regression in Go 1.14 (see [issue #10][issue #10]) that causes a segfault when the garbage collector runs.
+There seems to be a regression in Go 1.14 (see [issue #10][issue #10]) that can cause a segfault.

 [api]: https://pkg.go.dev/github.com/bytecodealliance/wasmtime-go
 [wasmtime]: https://github.com/bytecodealliance/wasmtime